ga-adi-gelato/Project-4-Portfolio-Project/readme.md

 **You get to call the shots and invent your own idea**, choosing frameworks & tools that are appropriate for what you want to build.
 Pull from everything you've learned so far, and **tackle something that'll push you a little outside of your comfort zone.**

-For this project, you'll be working on your own and using product development strategies learned in unit 3 to come up with a project proposal that will be reviewed with your instructional team; this proposal is done to make sure you are building **something that can be accomplish in the limited time we have** while making sure it's **something that will challenge you**.
+For this project, you'll be working on your own and using product development strategies learned in unit 3 to come up with a project proposal that will be reviewed with your instructional team; this proposal is doe to make sure you are building **something that can be accomplish in the limited time we have** while making sure it's **something that will challenge you**.

 ---